 For debt instruments at amortised cost or at fair value through other comprehensive income, “Gross carrying amount” shall mean the carrying amount excluding “Accumulated impairment”.
 For debt instruments at fair value through profit and loss, “Gross carrying amount” shall mean the carrying amount excluding “Accumulated changes in fair value due to credit risk”.

 “Accumulated impairment” shall be reported for financial assets at amortised cost or at fair value through other comprehensive income.
 “Accumulated changes in fair value due to credit risk” figures shall be reported for financial assets at fair value through profit or loss.
-“Accumulated impairment” shall include specific allowances for individually and collectively assessed financial assets as defined in paragraphs 36 and 37as well as “Collective allowances for incurred but not reported losses” as defined in paragraph 38 but do not include “Accumulated write-offs” amounts as defined in paragraph 49 of this Part.
+“Accumulated impairment” shall include specific allowances for financial assets, individually and collectively estimated as defined in paragraphs 36 and 37as well as “Collective allowances for incurred but not reported losses” as defined in paragraph 38 but do not include “Accumulated write-offs” amounts as defined in paragraph 49 of this Part.

 Financial assets subject to impairment that are past due or impaired (7)